CommunistMountain/BalanceModFork/README_new.md

         <li>Burst Laser 3: Rarity from 4 to 2, cost from 95 to 70, projectiles from 5 to 6, fire chance from 0% to 10%.</li>
         <li>Heavy Laser 1: Rarity from 2 to 4.</li>
         <li>Hull Laser 1: Rarity from 2 to 3, cooldown from 14s to 15s, projectile speed from 75 to 90, fire chance from 0% to 10%, breach chance from 20% to 18%.</li>
         <li>Chain Vulcan: Rarity from 5 to 3, cost from 95 to 80.
-Starting cooldown from 11.1s to 9.1s, number of shots needed to get to 1.1s cooldown from 5 to 4 (total duration from 35.5s to 24.4s).</li>
+Starting cooldown from 11.1s to 8.5s, cooldown reduction per shot from -2s to -1.5s (time needed before final cooldown from 35.5s to 27.5s, final cooldown from 1.1s to 1s).</li>
         <li>Advanced Flak, Flak 1, Flak 2, Flak Artillery: removed fake projectiles.</li>
         <li>Advanced Flak: Cooldown from 8s to 5s, projectiles from 3 to 2.</li>
         <li>Flak 1: Rarity from 1 to 4, cost from 65 to 80.</li>